Süleyman Demirel: Nationalist Front governments

 With the Justice Party emerging second in the general election in 1973, a grand CHP-AP coalition was expected.
 However, Demirel announced that "We can only come together in war."
 CHP instead formed a coalition with Erbakan's new Islamist party, the National Salvation Party (MSP).
 Ecevit's government carried out the Invasion of Cyprus, but ideological conflicts in the government prompted Ecevit to resign on 18 September 1974 and hold early elections.
-However early elections never happened, and instead Sadi Irmak had to head a caretaker government that lasted for more than 200 days from September 1974 to March 1975.
-March 31, under the leadership of Demirel, a right-wing coalition government was established consisting of the Justice Party, MSP, the Nationalist Movement Party (MHP), and the Republican Reliance Party that was known as the "First Nationalist Front".
-In order for the coalition to survive, Islamist MSP supporters and ultranationalist MHP members were recruited within state institutions, intensifying the renewed political violence of the 1970s.
-42 people were killed in a 1977 May Day ralley at Taksim Square.
+However early elections never happened, and instead Sadi Irmak had to head a caretaker government that lasted for 194 days from 18 September until 31 March, when, under the leadership of Demirel, a right-wing coalition government, the "First Nationalist Front", was established consisting of the Justice Party, MSP, the Nationalist Movement Party (MHP), and the Republican Reliance Party.
+In order for the coalition to survive, Islamist MSP supporters and ultranationalist MHP members were recruited within state institutions, intensifying the renewed political violence of the 1970s; 42 people were killed in a 1977 May Day rally at Taksim Square.
 The country entered an economic depression caused by a rise in global petrol prices, deficit in foreign payments and rapid inflation.
 Süleyman Demirel's nephew, Yahya Kemal Demirel, was arrested for corruption after an investigation by the journalist Uğur Mumcu during this period.